DRKWang/Efficient-geometric-data-structures/README.md

 ## cgal_swig_bindings, cgal and swig package

-To get access to cgal in Sage, please do as follows.
+To get access to cgal in sage, please do as follows.

 1. Install Sage from source.